 - Making better use of data

 - Lean and digital technology

 - Dignity by design

-The conference will close with an expert panel where delegates will be able to engage in a discussion about the challenges and opportunities of implementing a lean management system.
+The conference will closed with an expert panel where delegates were able to engage in a discussion about the challenges and opportunities of implementing a lean management system.

-This event is aimed at NHS chief executives and executive directors from trusts who are already implementing lean as well as those who may be considering their improvement approach.
+This event was for NHS chief executives and executive directors from trusts who are already implementing lean as well as those who may be considering their improvement approach.

 You can find slides from the event below: